matpri/idea-dash-italy/docs/user-guide.md

 ### Load Data
 To load data, click the "Load Data" button in the header.
 Either Load Data from your local machine or from the IDEA database.
+At the moment, it is possible to upload CSV, XLSX and ZIP files.
+The data will be processed and the plots will be generated based on the data.
+If the data is in the IAMC format, generic plots will be generated for each reporting variable.
+If the data is in a custom format, the plots will be generated based on the model profile defined in the `profiles` folder.
+When uploading a ZIP file it can either contain a single file or multiple files.
+If it contains multiple files, the files will be considered as part of one scenario, which we use for some more complex plots.
+If it contains a single file, the file will be processed and the plots will be generated for that file.
 ![Opening Data Loading Window](https://gitlab.com/sesit/idea-dash/-/raw/dev/assets/help/data_modal.gif)

 ### Local Files